dustom/SayMyName/README.md

 # Say My Name
 Say My Name is an app for Breaking Bad fans.
 It offers random quotes, episodes and characters.
-All characters have their own detail wih additional info.
+All characters have their own detail with additional info.

 ![image_alt](https://github.com/dustom/SayMyName/blob/main/mockuuups-female-hand-holding-iphone-14-pro-mockup.png?raw=true)